 Bruxism is a common condition that can often be treated with a night guard for teeth grinding.
-A night guard, also called a dental mouth guard for grinding teeth, is a removable device made from plastic that fits over your teeth and protects your top and bottom teeth from grinding against each other or clenching.
+Also called a dental mouth guard for grinding teeth, this is a removable device made from plastic that fits over your teeth and protects your top and bottom teeth from grinding and clenching, especially while you sleep.

-In this article, we'll go over some of the best dental night guards available so you can stop grinding your teeth, and as a result, enjoy better oral health and better sleep.
+In this article, we'll go over some of the best dental night guards available so you can stop grinding your teeth at night, and as a result, enjoy better oral health and better sleep.

 Table of contents